Deploy Nash on your storefront in five minutes

 1. Your store name and city.
 Two text fields.
 That's it.

 2. A product CSV.
 Either a Shopify product export (Admin → Products → Export → CSV), or any spreadsheet you save as CSV with the columns id, name, list_price, category, description.
-If you don't have one yet, you can pick "Skip — use 4 sample Dyson products" to test the flow first.

 3. An Anthropic API key.
 Get one at console.anthropic.com.
 Costs about $0.05–$0.15 per negotiation.
 The form doesn't store your key — it gets written into a file inside the zip you download, and never travels anywhere else.